hbctraining/scRNA-seq_online/lessons/scRNAseq_workflow.md

 ### 2. Normalization and regressing out sources of unwanted variation

-Seurat recently introduced a new method called `sctransform` which performs multiple processing steps on scRNA-seq data.
  Normalization is required to scale the raw count data to obtain correct relative gene expression abundances between cells.
 The `sctransform` function implements an advanced normalization and variance stabilization of the data.
 The `sctransform` function also regresses out sources of unwanted variation in our data.
 In the previous step, we had identified these sources of variability, and here we specify what those covariates are.

 ### 3. Integration